-The health advice on face masks has been confusing to say the least.
-Medical workers use masks and face shields without fail and have complained of shortages.
+The health advice on face masks has changed since the early days.
+Medical workers use masks and face shields without fail and had complained of shortages.
 At the same time, some public health officials and organizations previously advised that wearing a face mask if you weren't sick or caring for a sick person didn't help at all.

 How Does Wearing A Face Mask Protect Me?

 It's advised to wear a cloth face masks or face coverings in public mainly because if you have the virus it can help stop you from infecting others.
 You wear the face mask for others, they wear it for you.
 Home made and fabric masks are more to stop pathogens spreading when you cough, sneeze, speak, or breathe - rather than stopping what you breathe in.